aianov/react-native-mobx-template/README.md

 ---

-Made with ❤️ and lots of 🧃
+Made with ❤️ and lots of 🧃 from Kazakhstan 🇰🇿

-From Kazakhstan 🇰🇿